FunnelKit

 Low stock products

 Then customize its settings.
-Determine the event running times to be multiple.
-And tick mark the option to run this event for active contacts.
+Determine that the event running times are multiples.
+And tick the option to run this event for active contacts.

 Stock reduced